marchantweb/vue-ricochet/docs/docs/guide/README.md

 ## Features

-### Built-in layouts
+### Quickly position elements using built-in shapes

-Vue Ricochet comes with a handful of parameterized layouts (shapes) to get you started:
+Vue Ricochet comes with a handful of _"shape functions"_ to get you started:

 - [Line](../config/#line)
 - [Circle](#)
 - [Arc](#)

-While deceptively simple, you can build a lot just by using these three shapes and modifying the parameters.
-You can also stack layouts within other layouts for chained effects.
+While deceptively simple, you can build a lot just by using these shapes and modifying the parameters.
+You can also stack layouts within other layouts for nested effects, and modify shapes on-the-fly to transition smoothly between them.

+Shape parameters, such as position, radius, angles, etc. can be passed using either fixed values (`px`) or using relative values such as `50%`.
+For an example, a circle might be placed with a center position of `{x: "50%", y: "50%"}` and a radius of `40%`.
+Vue Ricochet will calculate those values based on the dimensions of the container.

-### Custom shapes
+### Build your own custom shapes and layouts

-You can also define your own custom shapes by passing a callback function.
-This allows you to create any shape you can imagine, including complex shapes that are not possible with the basic built-in layouts.
+Vue Ricochet supports both custom shape functions and custom layouts.
+A shape function returns a callback to position an element anywhere along the shape, whereas a layout function explicitly places each element _(often based on its own properties: width, height, etc.)_